ajyoon/rocoder/README.md

 - Change audio speed
 - Pitch shift (though only along harmonics and subharmonics)
-- Apply arbitrary code transformations to frequency-domain audio representations
+- Apply arbitrary code transformations to frequency-domain audio representations (Mac and Linux only)
 - Live compile and reload transformation code
 - Read and ~~write~~ audio files [audio output temporarily broken]
 - Do direct audio input and playback